- Australian journalist and documentary-maker

 In 1962 Pilger relocated and began running the Middle East desk for Reuters in London.
 From 1963 to 1986 he worked his way up to Chief Foreign Correspondent of London’s Daily Mirror tabloid.
 Starting in 1969 he also worked as an on-camera reporter for Granada Television (which merged in 2004 with ITV, Great Britain’s largest private television network) and then for Associated Television.
 He served as a correspondent covering the Vietnam War as well as conflicts in Egypt, India, and Bangladesh, and he began making documentaries for Central and Carlton Television in 1981.

 Pilger’s articles appear regularly in leftwing British newspapers such as the The Guardian, The Independent, and The New Statesman, and these pieces are usually mirrored on leftist American websites such as Znet and Pilger's own JohnPilger.com.
-Pilger also writes opinion pieces for left-of-center U.S. publications such as The New York Times, The Los Angeles Times, and The Nation magazine.
+Pilger also writes opinion pieces for left-of-center U.S. publications such as The Los Angeles Times, The Nation magazine, and The New York Times.

 Pilger claims that Western support for Israel -- coupled with Western disregard for the welfare of Arab and Muslim nations -- is mostly to blame for the persistent unrest in the Middle East.
 As a logical extension of this view, he blames the West for the rise of Islamic terrorism in recent years.
 Wrote Pilger of the July 7, 2005 bomb attacks in London’s public transport system: